krizzdewizz/vscode-refactorix/README.md

 Place the cursor inside such a function and invoke the command. `ArrowFunction.SingleStatementBlockToExpressionAll` operates on all occurences in the active document.

 ### ExtractVariable
 Replaces the selected text with a `const` variable declaration.
-This command operates on text- rather than AST transformation, so the location of the variable declaration may not be appropriate in all the cases.
+This command operates on text rather than AST, so the location of the variable declaration may not be appropriate in all cases.

 ## Assign a shortcut
 Insert this into your `keybindings.json`: